 Most people will learn these skills sometime in their second year of their consulting career.

 HSMC allows you to immediately develop awareness of these key skills and to start improving upon them before you even start your first day of work (or shortly thereafter).

-The big advantage of this early timing is allows you to develop and use these critical skills before your reputation has been finalized -- allowing you the chance to influence it.
+The big advantage of this early timing is that it allows you to develop and use these critical skills before your reputation has been finalized — allowing you the chance to influence it.